Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

-Every Excel workbook contains at least one worksheet.
-You can create multiple worksheets to help organize your data, and each worksheet is shown as a tab at the bottom of the Excel window.
-These tabs make it easier to manage your worksheets.
+Every Microsoft Excel workbook contains at least one worksheet.
+You can create multiple worksheets to help organize your data, and each sheet is shown as a tab at the bottom of the Excel window.
+These tabs make it easier to manage your spreadsheets.

 Insert a New Tab

 To add another Excel worksheet to your workbook, click the tab after which you want to insert the worksheet.
-Then, click the plus icon to the right of the tab bar.
+Then, click the plus sign icon on the right of the tab bar.

 The new tab is numbered with the next sequential sheet number, even if you’ve inserted the tab in another location.
-In our example, our new sheet is inserted after Sheet3, but is numbered Sheet6.
+In our example screenshot, our new sheet is inserted after Sheet3, but is numbered Sheet6.

 Rename a Tab